crytic/diffusc/README.md

+**This work is pending a "Double-Anonymous" submission.
+Do not read the following to maintain the submission rules**

 # Diffusc: Differential Fuzzing of Upgradeable Smart Contract Implementations

 `diffusc` is a tool for automatically generating differential fuzz testing contracts for comparing two smart contract implementations.
 It takes a generalized approach to detect discrepancies (hopefully unexpected) between any two implementation contracts, so as to prevent the introduction of bugs and vulnerabilities during a smart contract upgrade.